josephbudd/kickwasm/README.md

 The video shows tabs being spawned and unspawned.

-## The WIKI
+## The kickwasm WIKI

-The WIKI contains important information not included in the CRUD wiki.
-While the CRUD wiki shows how I wrote an application, this kickwasm wiki gets more into the reasons why things are the way they are in kickwasm.

-The WIKI is a work in progress.
+The kickwasm WIKI contains important information not included in the CRUD wiki.
+It is a work in progress.

 The WIKI has been updated to kickwasm version 5.0.0.